The Peanuts Movie: Critical response

 Scott Mendelson from Forbes was more critical of the film, saying there was "nothing objectively wrong with The Peanuts Movie", but as he personally was not a fan of the Peanuts comic strip, that made him "anti-Charlie Brown", loathing each time Charlie Brown failed in the film.
 Joe McGovern from Entertainment Weekly was also not as receptive, giving the film a grade of C+, and criticizing the animation, stating, "Even if you assume that Schulz always wanted his frozen pond reflecting lustrous light and Snoopy frolicking in a lavish Hayao Miyazaki world, the animation steroids injected into the aesthetic here nonetheless shrivel the great melancholy that's so key to the comic's endurance".
 Vadim Rizov of Filmmaker Magazine criticized the film's unfaithfulness to the comic, saying "The Peanuts Movie celebrates well-known character quirks, but it completely trashes the spirit of the strip.
 An unavoidable necessity?
-I’m forced to conclude this is perhaps the case, but it’s still infuriating."
+I'm forced to conclude this is perhaps the case, but it's still infuriating."

+While Christy Lemire of Rogerebert.com praised the film's "immersive authenticity" and "warm-hearted humor", she found the narrative to be a simple "series of vignettes" that settles into a lull.
+Nancy Churnin of The Dallas Morning News gave the film a positive review, calling it a "terrific" translation of the source material that successfully interweaves Charlie Brown's moral quest with Snoopy's aerial fantasy sequences.
+The Associated Process, writing for The Denver Post, also gave the film a positive review, lauding it for its "sophisticated animation" and a "wholesome appeal" and noting its success in balancing a "real world" story of childhood hurdles with Snoopy's "high-flying adventure."
+Nick Schager of IndieWire gave the film a "B" rating, describing it as a "respectful and intermittently funny" tribute that successfully bridges the gap between old and new, though he noted that the narrative is primarily a "series of brief comedic vignettes" that interweaves Charlie Brown's path to confidence with Snoopy's "fanciful quest" against the Red Baron.
+Matt Greene and Cole Schneider of the Panama City News Herald gave the film contrasting reviews; Greene called it a "truly funny all-ages romp," while Schneider argued that while the plot "remains a slice-of-life," the film's tone was "too happy" compared to the original comic.
+Sandie Angulo Chen of The Washington Post gave the film a positive review, calling it a "sweet little gift" that masterfully captures the spirit of the original characters while balancing grounded themes of youthful angst with Snoopy's imaginary "Flying Ace" flight scenes.